 Marking policy checklist

-The aim of this policy checklist on marking is assist NEU reps to assess whether a policy to manage marking and feedback is acceptable.
+The aim of this policy checklist on marking is assist NEU reps to assess whether your school’s marking policy and practice is compliant with the NEU position.

 Published: